COVID-19 Information and Safety Guidance

 Sunday: Noon – 6 p.m.

-Currently, the COVID-19 testing site at the Graduate Center can be accessed on the following days and times:
+For the 2022 fall semester, the Graduate Center’s COVID-19 testing site, located in room 1102, can be accessed on the following days and times:

 - Student vaccination policy and verification: email@example.com